 I want to use this space here to explain the difference between eastern and western medical thinking so that we can understand tai chi’s positive effects on things like auto-immune disease, heart disease, and diabetes.
 We’ll talk about what is going on when we are using tai chi for self healing.
 My goal here is to give you the buy-in that you need to take control of your own health.

 How Tai Chi Heals vs the Status Quo

-Every time that I begin to talk about tai chi and healing I feel like I should be on a TV sales program.
-“It slices, it dices…” as though I am promising the world and asking you for a small commitment (of just 3 installments of $19.99).
+Every time that I begin to talk about tai chi and healing I feel like I should be on a TV sales program because I really believe tai chi does everything!
+“It slices, it dices… and for just 3 installments of $49.99…”

-Healing is seen from a western perspective.
-I do this thing (eat too much, get injured, get old) and am now focused on re-engineering the consequences.
-Great I say again and very proactive.
-However, what if you could get to state where the bad stuff doesn’t happen or is minimized?
+Western medicine is great when it is called for.
+However, what if you could get to a state where the bad stuff doesn’t happen or is minimized?
 Well dear viewer, I am here to tell you just how it happens!

 #1 The body heals itself, not you, sorry

 The body makes a continual assessment of your health and creates or removes chemicals to keep you in a healthy state.
 If you injure yourself it sends messengers to the cut and begins the healing process.
 If you are sick it turns up your body temperature to burn off what it does not want and does not allow you to eat and screw up the chemistry it is mixing up in your belly.
 Health is achieved by creating the best state for your body to operate from.